srbarber1997/configuration/README.md

 same type of object.

 #### Adding Descriptions
-If your Config Model requires editing the config directory.
+If your Config Model requires editing via the config directory.
 In other words, the user editing the .config json file.
 Then it might be useful to have a description of what values are acceptable.